Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 2. member
             ```users that can call our host on demand.```

-In our example conference, callers will be able to call into our conferencing line to speak with our host, on demand.
+In our example conference, conference members will call into our conference line to speak with our host, regarding some service.

-The goal of this conference integration is to mask phone numbers among two or more parties -- as well as to allow larger volume of calls, using Lineblocs flows.
+Our conference host will then be notified of new members joining his conference which the conference host can start conferencing with as needed.

+## How it works

+1. The conference member calls into our conferencing line, and waits for the host to join the line
+2. Our conference host is sent an SMS telling them a new caller is on his conference line
+3. The host then joins his conferencing line to speak with the caller

 ## Requirements